atraari/playground-manifest/README.md

 1. Make sure you read http://sel4.systems/Download/.
 Set up the environment (repo tool, cross compilers...etc) as per the instructions on the page.

-2. After this init and sync the repo
+2. After this init and sync the repo within the desired directory (eg. /playground/):
   > repo init -u https://github.com/atraari/playground-manifest -b master

   > repo sync